JelleZijlstra/taxonomy/docs/name.md

     collection.
 The intended use of this tag is that it can help give clues to researchers looking for the type material and help generate lists of possible type material for those compiling catalogues of particular collections.
+  - _FormerRepository_, _ExtraRepository_, and _FutureRepository_: Used for several
+    cases where type material is associated with multiple collections; see above.
 - Nomenclatural actions
   - _TypeDesignation_: The designation of the type species of a genus-group name.
     Includes references to the source and to the designated type species.